 To conclude, a few words about the implementation and licensing of the cloud-based system – critical issues for users of established systems such as SAP IS-U or Oracle Utilities.
 In the past, many have experienced that the modernization of their IT solution invariably took a long time.
 This is where another major difference between the powercloud and legacy systems becomes apparent: The powercloud implementation uses a standardized best-practice process with defined onboarding modules.
 Depending on the starting point, the end-to-end solution is ready in just a few weeks, can be scaled at any time, and can therefore also be rolled out to new countries, for example.
 Nevertheless, the solution is in no way diminished.
 Stability, speed, and cost-efficiency all remain excellent.

-The German SaaS solution’s licensing model is equally advantageous.
+The SaaS solution’s licensing model is equally advantageous.
 It is based on the number of active end-customer contracts with no hidden costs.
 All services necessary for operation and all future updates are included.
 If, in recent years, your legacy system has been generating high costs due to in-house maintenance, updates and system testing, powercloud can help you say goodbye to these spiraling costs!
 The price for the end-to-end system includes all processes in your “energy industry engine room” – including all future updates.

 About the author